-2 Henry VI., Part III.
-Act V. Sc.
-6.
+2 Henry VI, Part III, Act V, Scene 6.

-Richard had cajoled or compelled the unfortunate Anne Neville, widow of that Prince Edward, son of Henry VI., who was slain at Tewkesbury, into becoming his wife.
-She said with truth, "Small joy have I in being England's queen."
-The king intended that his son should marry Elizabeth of York, sister to the two princes he had murdered in the Tower.
-By so doing he would strengthen his position, and secure the succession to the throne to his own family.
-But Richard's son shortly after died, and the king, having mysteriously got rid of his wife, now made up his mind to marry Elizabeth himself.
+Finally, a more formidable enemy arose.
+Before he gained the crown Richard had cajoled or compelled the unfortunate Anne Neville, widow of that Prince Edward, son of Henry VI, who was slain at Tewkesbury (§ 357), into becoming his wife.
+She might have said with truth, "Small joy have I in being England's Queen."
+The King intended that his son should marry Elizabeth of York (§ 362), sister to the two princes he had murdered in the Tower.
+By so doing he would strengthen his position and secure the succession to the throne to his own family.
+But Richard's son shortly after died, and the King, having mysteriously got rid of his wife, now made up his mind to marry Elizabeth himself.

-The princess, however, was already betrothed to Henry Tudor, Earl of Richmond, the engagement having been effected during that sad winter which she and her mother spent in sanctuary at Westminster Abbey, watched by Richard's soldiers to prevent their escape.
+The princess, however, was already betrothed to Henry Tudor, Earl of Richmond, the engagement having been effected during that sad winter which she and her mother spent in sanctuary at Westminster Abbey, watched by Richard's soldiers to prevent their escape (§ 362).
 The Earl of Richmond, who was an illegitimate descendant of the house of Lancaster, had long been waiting on the continent for an opportunity to invade England and claim the crown.

-Owing to the enmity of Edward IV. and Richard toward him, the earl had been, as he himself said, "either a fugitive or a captive since he was five years old."
+Owing to the enmity of Edward IV and Richard toward him, the earl had been, as he himself said, "either a fugitive or a captive since he was five years old."
 He now determined to remain so no longer.
-In 1485 he landed with a force at Milford Haven, in Wales, where he felt sure of a welcome, since his paternal ancestors were Welsh.
+He landed (1485) with a force at Milford Haven, in Wales, where he felt sure of a welcome, since his paternal ancestors were Welsh.1